This post may contain affiliate links. Please read the disclosure policy.

 Instructions

-• Place a heavy skillet oven medium-high heat.
-When hot, add the remaining olive oil and butter to the pan and swirl the pan to coat.
+• Place a nonstick skillet oven medium-high heat.
+When hot, add the butter and remaining 1 tablespoon olive oil to the pan.
+Swirl the pan to coat.

 Notes

-• Doneness: If you are cooking thick and thin fillets together at the same time, remove the thin fillet first and tent with foil to keep warm while the remaining fillets continue cooking.
+• Doneness Tip: If you are cooking fillets of varying sizes, remove the thin fillets to a serving platter first and tent with foil to keep warm while the remaining fillets continue cooking.

 Nutrition Facts